Guy, hang on, just reading something here real quick.

 And in that half hour, Romney said everything you believe.

-Romney and Romney without you being prompting, prompting him, without you uh uh suggesting or asking a question or whatever, suppose he said things that mirror exactly what you say, what would your reaction be?
+Romney, and Romney, without you being prompting him, without you suggesting or asking a question or whatever, suppose he said things that mirror exactly what you say.

 That depends.

-If I've listened to him before we had that sit down talk, I wouldn't believe him.
+If I've listened to him before we had that sit-down talk, I wouldn't believe him.

-Uh-uh, I wouldn't believe him.
+I wouldn't believe him.

-I'm just I'm not and I've got a reason for doing this, and there's no wrong answer, there's no trick here.
+If he told you, again, hypothetically, and I've got a reason for doing this, and there's no wrong answer.

-If Mitt Romney were in the room with you and said that he's running for president, because if he doesn't, his kids do not have a future as he had in this country if Obama wins and has four more years.
+If Nitt Romney were in the room with you and said that he's running for president, because if he doesn't, his kids do not have a future as he had in this country if Obama wins and has four more years.

 Would you believe him or not?